vishalgarg-sec/Software-Supply-Chain-Security/README.md

 # Software Supply Chain Security

 ## Introduction
-A knowledge base comprising **Software Supply Chain Security** initiatives, standards, regulations, organizations, vendors, tooling, books, articles and other learning resources from the web.
+A knowledge base comprising **Software Supply Chain Security** initiatives, standards, regulations, organizations, vendors, tooling, books, articles and a plethora of other learning resources from the web.
 The list was initially compiled to help me with my research for my upcoming book on Software Supply Chain Security.
-I have now decided to make the list public for the benefit of everyone working in this domain.
+However, I have decided to make the list public for the benefit of everyone else working in this domain.
+I will endeavour to keep the list up to date as best as I can.

 ## Organizations, Foundations, Working Groups
 ### National Telecommunications and Information Administration ([NTIA](https://www.ntia.gov/))